CSOgroup/TrES-Seq-Analysis/README.md

 ### 1. Data availability
 Raw files are available here:

-Processed files - AnnData objects, fragments file (SnapATAC2), bigwig tracks are available as supplementary files in the GEO repository:
+Processed files - AnnData objects (Scanpy), fragments files (SnapATAC2), and bigwig tracks are available as supplementary files in the GEO repository:

 ### 2. Environment
 All analyses were made using the environment in *env*.
 To recreate that environment you can use: